audioxide/data/data/posts/20180628-reviews-nine-inch-nails-bad-witch.md

   and downright exciting one in quite some time.
 This is a grubby, disheveled, and damaged album composed, produced, and arranged as such.
 week: 152
+blurb: The most downright exciting NIN album in quite some time.
+This is a grubby, disheveled, and damaged album composed, produced, and arranged as such.
 ---
 author: ANDRÉ
 review: >-